sosolimited/2018-Headlines-Explorer/README.md

 ## headlines.json format
 `data/headlines.json` contains an ordered array of 53 items.
 Each item is an object with a full week's worth of headlines from both The Guardian and the NYT.
-The first item represents the week of Dec 27, 2015, with headlines starting on Jan 1, 2016.
-The last object holds headlines from the week of Dec 25, 2016, with headlines through Dec 31, 2016.
+The first item represents the week of Jan 1, 2018.
+The last object holds headlines from the week of Dec 24, 2018, with headlines through Dec 31, 2018.
 ```
 [
   {